-The hospitality services management major is to prepare students for an entry-level position in the service industry.
+The hospitality services management major is to prepare students for an entrylevel position in the service industry.
 This degree should better prepare students for a long-lived management career in the services arena, particularly in amusements, tourism, and special events as well as hospitality in general.

-To meet graduation requirements, hospitality services management majors must earn a 2.0 GPA in the 21 hours of required hospitality services management courses in their major.
+To meet graduation requirements, hospitality services management majors must earn a 2.0 GPA in their field of concentration.